maxwills/SeekerDebugger/README.md

 - The Query object instantiation doesn't trigger the production of results.
 - The method asSeekerResultsCollection triggers the query evaluation, and additionally produces a Seeker UI-friendly object containing the resulting collection.
 - The field bytecodeIndex is mandatory.
+Include it like in the example.
 - `New with:` message instantiates a dictionary-like object.
 Collect your results attributes like that for displaying them in the UI, as in the example.